nishant-2908/VPM_Final/README.md

 ### Vehicle Pollution Meter on Google Drive: [Click Here](https://drive.google.com/drive/folders/14_ytu9zTLPmuicV7295uIKxE0pKoQrtl?usp=sharing)

 ### Installation on Android:
 Head over to the Releases section of the repository and download the `app-release.apk` file.
 Locate to the directory where you have downloaded the APK file, click on it to install.
-Caution: Use 'Install Without Scanning' option while installing.
-That's done
+Caution: Use **Install Without Scanning** option while installing.
+That's done.
 ### Installation in Linux:
 Run the following commands in the terminal
 ```